 Why rank choices?
 With CIVS, voters rank their choices rather than just picking their one favorite choice.
 This process gives accurate results because it collects more information from voters.
 It also helps avoid vote splitting and spoilers.

 Ranked-choice voting is used in real elections.
 For example, Australia uses Single Transferable Vote (STV, also known as IRV).
 However, CIVS is fairer than IRV because it chooses a candidate who wins all head-to-head contests with other candidates.
-In contrast, IRV can elect a candidate even though a majority of voters would prefer someone else, and it has in real elections.
+In contrast, IRV can elect a candidate even though a majority of voters would prefer someone else, and it has, repeatedly, in real elections.
 Unlike most other Condorcet systems, CIVS also has a proportional representation mode.